 As up and coming generations such as Generation Y (Millennials) become more important parts of the consumer base, consumers overall are having a very profound effect on the food products industry, driving change, making new demands and creating new opportunities for those companies that are nimble enough to take advantage of them.
 Consumers are worried about nutrition, the source of ingredients, the effects of chemical ingredients on their bodies, and in particular, the safety or health values of the food they give to their children.
 In nations and regions containing middle to upper income consumers, this is nothing less than a food industry revolution in the making.

 Many new companies have arisen to take advantage of these trends, and they have often seen tremendous growth.
 Amy’s Kitchen, for example, a relatively new companies focused on more natural packaged meals, has soared to $225 million in sales by 2014.
-Chobani, a pioneer in the Greek yogurt business, has seen sales moving towards $2 billion.
+Chobani, a pioneer in the Greek yogurt business, has seen sales in the $1 billion range.

 The biggest recent news in cross-border investment in food companies is coming from Brazil.
 3G Capital Partners LP, an aggressive, Brazil-based private equity company, has been buying up major North American food companies.
 In 2013, it acquired H.J.
 Heinz Co., with the assistance of funding from Berkshire Hathaway.
 It also acquired Burger King Worldwide and Tim Hortons, Inc., the well-known Canada-based doughnut chain.
 More recently, in early 2015, it announced that its H. J. Heinz unit had agreed to acquire Kraft Foods Group, maker of cheeses and packaged foods.
 Once completed, the merged companies will own some of the world’s best known food brands and enjoy combined revenues of about $28 billion.